DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 # C3.
 The Strix
 Halfway down the path from the River Ivlis Crossroads to Tser Pool Encampment, the players hear the sound of a distressed bird cawing from above.
 A raven with blue-tipped wings—recognizably the same raven that met them in the village of Barovia—then crashes into the road at the players’ feet, visibly wounded.
 This is, again, the **wereraven** Muriel, in disguise with 1 hit point.
 Her wings and torso have been penetrated by several dozen silver barbs, leaving her unable to fly, regenerate, or transform until removed.

+> [!info]+ **Dying NPCs**
+>
+> As noted in Monsters and Death (<span class="citation">Player's Handbook, p.
+198</span>), allied non-player characters—such as Muriel Vinshaw and any other NPC fighting alongside the players—should fall unconscious upon being reduced to 0 hit points.
+When they do, they follow the same rules for death saving throws as player characters, described further in Death Saving Throws (<span class="citation">Player's Handbook, p.
+197</span>).

 The raven’s arrival is followed soon after by a terrible, grating shriek and the arrival of a **greater strix**: a large artificial “bird” crafted of wood, animal skins, burlap, and hundreds of black raven’s feathers.

 The **greater strix** uses the statistics of a **manticore**, but is Medium and has vulnerability to fire damage.
 Instead of actual tail spikes, the greater strix’s **_tail spikes_** attack releases a volley of dozens of tiny silver barbs from its wings.